jasminekayrabs/lostexpats_cz/README.md

 # lostexpats_cz
+Secure Application Development Software Project

+Project Title: Lostexpats_cz
-Lostexpats is a secure website designed to help foreigners around the Czech Republic.
+Description: Secure website designed to make life easier for english speaking foreigners in the Czech Republic.
+It is a website for news, events happening in prague, nightlife as well as restaurants and cafes.

+Requirements: Python3.9

+How to run the project: